bemurphy/spec_run_queue/README.markdown

 spec_run_queue lets you build a lightweight queue watcher to watch for commands to run specs for your project.

 On projects with a slow test suite, I don't like waiting for an autotest-like setup to complete a full spec run of a file.
+Also, I don't like watching my editor lock up waiting for a spec run to finish.

 My development flow on such files tends to be 1) write a new spec example 2) run a focused example 3) repeat a few times 4) run the full spec

 The runner works by doing a blocking queue read, until it receives a YAML dump of a hash like